I love to sleep. I’m just not always very good at it. I keep trying though.

 As a child I was plagued by nightmares and would sit, bolt upright in bed and scream, like a heroine in a Victorian horror story, before laying back down and going back to sleep.
 Unfortunately this habit has persisted into adult life and although less frequent, I’ve scared a few sleeping partners over the years.
 One long term partner had a pull cord light switch over the bed and I managed to snap it twice during attacks of the night terrors.
 I’ve knocked over lamps, jumped out of bed in a start and shaken people awake.
 Annoyingly for them, I then instantly fell back to sleep.
 They usually didn’t.

 I dream a lot still, one of the more annoying side effects of the Serotonin Uptake Re-Inhibitor anti-depressants I take long term.
 I dream in Technicolor, my brain spewing out the surreal and the mundane and rearranging them into life like meandering stories.
 I get confused at times about what is a dream and what happened, they’re so vivid.
-It’s usually easy to work it out; if I was a Jamaican woman or a dwarf when the incident happened I can usually work out that it was a dream.
+It’s usually easy to work it out; if I was a teenage girl or a goat when the incident happened I can usually work out that it was a dream.

 I very rarely struggle to get off to sleep.
 I wake up in the mornings and am wound up by a couple of coffees and a few cigarettes and like a clockwork toy I set off and go until my key winds down mid afternoon and I pass out.
 I then begin again and whizz off until I collapse into a coma at night.
 Insomnia for me is when I’m not asleep after 3 minutes.